HemantS1609/full-stack-backend/Readme.md

 ---

-## 🧰 Setup & Installation
+⚙️ Installation and Setup
-1️⃣ Clone the Repository
+1️⃣ Clone the repository:
 git clone https://github.com/HemantS1609/full-stack-backend.git

+2️⃣ Install dependencies:
 cd full-stack-backend

-2️⃣ Install Dependencies
 npm install

-3️⃣ Create a .env File

-Add the following environment variables:
+3️⃣ Set up environment variables:

+Create a .env file in the root of your project and fill in the required values as shown below:

 PORT=8000
 MONGODB_URI=mongodb+srv://your_mongodb_connection_url